Dhole/dhole.github.io/content/post/gameboy_serial_2.md

 }
 {{< /highlight >}}

-Now that we have a way to receive and send serial bytes, we need to simulate a GameBoy Printer.
-In order to do so I have implemented a state machine that simulates the GameBoy Printer on the NUCLEO, but it's a simplified one: it always replies with the same status where all bits are cleared.
-The GameBoy will be fine with these replies, and will think that all the data is being received correctly and printed instantly.
-While doing this, the NUCLEO will be sending all the bytes received from the GameBoy over USART to my computer.
+Now that we have a way to receive and send serial bytes, we need to simulate a Game Boy Printer.
+In order to do so I have implemented a state machine that simulates the Game Boy Printer on the NUCLEO, but it's a simplified one: it always replies with the same status where all bits are cleared.
+The Game Boy will be fine with these replies, and will think that all the data is being received correctly and printed instantly.
+While doing this, the NUCLEO will be sending all the bytes received from the Game Boy over USART to my computer.

 The interrupt handler now looks like this: